Open menu

 Check out our directory of the best real estate schools in Illinois for the institutions offering the required real estate course.

-You are also required to undergo a background check.
+You are also required to undergo a real estate license background check.
 Know how this process is being done by reading our article on getting a real estate license in Illinois with violations on your record.

 2